-How would someone get guardianship over me?
+How do I get guardianship?

 Someone has to show a court that you need a guardian because you can't make decisions for yourself.
 This usually means that the person will have to go to court and talk to the judge about why they think you need a guardian.
 If this happens to you, you will get a letter telling you that you can come to court too and that you can ask for a lawyer to help you.